 Information Gathering Protocol

 The Director of Campus Security is designated as the data gathering coordinator for the annual Campus Security Report (CSR).
-The Campus Security Office collects data from the following campus resources: Residence Life, Sexual Assault Protocol Coordinator, Community Arbitration Board, and Dean of Students.
+The Campus Security Office collects data from the following campus resources: Residence Life, Sexual Assault Protocol Coordinator, Community Arbitration Board, and Vice President for Student Affairs.

 Information required under section 485 of the Higher Education Act of 1965 is administered through an internet web system that can be accessed only by designated staff with assigned user ID and password.

-Data compiled from monthly reports from Campus Security, Residence Life, and the Dean of Students Offices is included.
+Data compiled from monthly reports from Campus Security and Residence Life is included.
 An electronic copy of the CSR is available through the college's Campus Security internet web site.

-Statistics are collected monthly from Campus Security and Residence Life Offices incident reports, Community Arbitration Board findings, and the Dean of Students Office.
+Statistics are collected monthly from Campus Security and Residence Life Offices incident reports, Community Arbitration Board findings, and the Student Affiars Office.
 These statistics are compiled as to category and entered into the security databases for inclusion in the monthly report, crime log, and annual Campus Security Report.
 Off-campus statistics that occur within the adjacent area of the college are available from the City of Virginia Beach internet web site.